 \subsection{The Order-Based Core Maintenance}

 The state-of-the-art core maintenance solution is the \alg{Order} algorithm~\cite{Zhang2017,guo2022simplified}.
-For edge insertion, it is based on three notions, namely $k$-order, candidate degree, and remaining degree.
-For edge removal, it uses the notion of a max-core degree \cite{sariyuce2013streaming}.
+For edge insertion, it is based on three notions: $k$-order, candidate degree, and remaining degree.
+For edge removal, it uses the notion of the max-core degree \cite{sariyuce2013streaming}.